ellaboevans/labs/README.md

 ## Reviewer

-These labs are subject to critiques and constant reviews which shall be reviewed by my technical mentor who is in the name of `Fredrick Yalley`, a Full-Stack Javascript Developer here in `Amalitech`.
+These labs are subject to critiques and constant reviews which shall be reviewed by my technical mentor who is in the person of `Fredrick Yalley`, a Full-Stack Javascript Developer here in `Amalitech`.